goreleaser/goreleaser/www/docs/customization/homebrew.md

     # Templates: allowed
     commit_msg_template: "Brew formula update for {{ .ProjectName }} version {{ .Tag }}"

-    # Folder inside the repository to put the formula.
+    # Directory inside the repository to put the formula.
-    folder: Formula
+    directory: Formula

     # Caveats for the user of your binary.
     caveats: "How to use this binary"